mitchlabrador/BigfootWeb/README.md

 - **Bigfoot.Utils**: A collection of common extensions and utilities that may be used accross all .net projects

-Below is a detailed description of each. **They are all available as individual Nuget Packages.**
+Below is a detailed description of each. **They are all available as individual Nuget Packages using their corresponding names.**

 BigfootSQL